The Parish of Edgmond

 Edgmond is the most extensive parish in Telford and Wrekin, but has the smallest number of households.
 According to the Borough Council, the most recent census in April 2001 recorded about 580 households and approximately 1530 inhabitants.

-Harper Adams University College is in the centre of the Parish.
-Originally opening as an Agricultural College to 6 students in 1901, this thriving University College now has upwards of 2500 undergraduate students and offers a broad range of food and agricultural based courses.
+Harper Adams University is in the centre of the Parish.
+Originally opening as an Agricultural College to 6 students in 1901, this thriving University now has upwards of 2500 undergraduate students and offers a broad range of food and agricultural based courses.

 The village has many facilities and amenities.
 There are two pubs - The Lion and The Lamb, and two churches - St Peter’s Church and The Methodist Chapel.
 St Peter’s Church holds an annual Clipping Service in July, which involves the whole congregation linking arms around the building - the longest uninterrupted such service in the Country.